 If the light is constantly on, try putting both sensor wires on one of the posts to see if this causes it to extinguish.
 If it does the ends of the sensor probes in the header tank have probably developed enough corrosion to prevent them from completing the circuit.
-If that's the case just remove them, clean them, and put everything back together.
+If that's the case just remove them, clean them, put everything back together, then do this check again.